zbh2047/SortNet/README.md

 ### Reproducing SOTA results

 We provide complete training scripts to reproduce the results in our paper.
-These scripts are in the `command` folder.
+These scripts are in the `commands` folder.

 For example, to reproduce the result of SortNet+MLP architecture on CIFAR-10 with perturbation eps=2/255, simply run